sequence-toolbox/SeQUeNCe/docs/source/tutorial/chapter3/entangle.md

 ### Step 2: Create Network

 As introduced in the previous chapter, we create nodes and channels to define the network.
 To avoid unnecessary errors, we will set the efficiency of our detectors to 1.
+Also note that we will set the timeline `show_progress` attribute to 0, since we will be calling the run method multiple times.

 ```python
 from sequence.kernel.timeline import Timeline